noseglasses/qmk_firmware/docs/papageno.md

 ## Papageno as a wrapper to QMK

 Papageno-QMK is designed as a wrapper for the rest of QMK.
 Any keystrokes are intercepted and passed through Papageno's pattern matching engine.
 Only if a series of keystrokes is identified as non-matching any defined pattern, it is passed over to the main QMK engine.
-To QMK these keystrokes appear as if they had just emerged duing the most recent keyboard matrix scan.
+To QMK these keystrokes appear as if they had just emerged during the most recent keyboard matrix scan.

 This allows for a strong decoupling of Papageno and QMK that is robust and can be expected to work quite well with most other features provided by QMK.

-For compatibility reasons, Papageno provides a layer mechanism that is fairly similay to that of QMK's keymaps.
+For compatibility reasons, Papageno provides a layer mechanism that is fairly similay to that of QMK's key-maps.
 At their point of definition, patterns are associated with layers.
 They are only active while their associated layer is activated, which is controlled by the rest of QMK.
-Layer fallthrough, works similar to the assignment of transparent keycodes in QMK keymaps.
+Layer fall through, works similar to the assignment of transparent key-codes in QMK key-maps.

-It is most common to emit QMK keycodes when a defined pattern matches a series of keystrokes.
+It is most common to emit QMK key-codes when a defined pattern matches a series of keystrokes.
 To allow for more advanced functionality Papageno provides an interface to define arbitrary user callback functions that can be supplied with user defined data.

 ## An introduction to Papageno' QMK API

 ### Key definitions

 Papageno as integrated with QMK operates on key-positions or key-codes as building blocks for patterns.
-Using key-positions means that a physical key, i.d. the keyswitch at a given position on the keyboard is assigned with an identifier.
-QMK/TMK keycodes can also be assigned an identifier that is used by Papageno for pattern matching.
-This means that several keys that have been assigned the same keycode have the same meaning during pattern matching.
+Using key-positions means that a physical key, i.d. the key-switch at a given position on the keyboard is assigned with an identifier.
+QMK/TMK key-codes can also be assigned an identifier that is used by Papageno for pattern matching.
+This means that several keys that have been assigned the same key-code have the same meaning during pattern matching.

-To enable keycode lookup, keystrokes are passed through QMK's lookup engine to determine the keycode that is defined in the keymap of the current layer.
-The keycode found is then passed over to Papageno's pattern matching engine.
+To enable key-code lookup, keystrokes are passed through QMK's lookup engine to determine the key-code that is defined in the key-map of the current layer.
+The key-code found is then passed over to Papageno's pattern matching engine.

 As it is the more common approach, we will restrict the provided example below to the use of key-positions as building blocks of pattern definitions.

 ### Using key-positions to define patterns

-To use key-positions as tokens to define patterns, add the following code to your keymap.
-The example assumes that we want to assign names to the matrix keyposition `(5,2)` and `(5,B)` which represent the left and right inner thumb keys on an ErgoDox EZ.
+To use key-positions as tokens to define patterns, add the following code to your key-map.
+The example assumes that we want to assign names to the matrix key-position `(5,2)` and `(5,B)` which represent the left and right inner thumb keys on an ErgoDox EZ.

 Please note the auxiliary macro parameter `S`.
 It is necessary for implementation purposes.
 The parameter name `S` can be replaced arbitrarily.